ShareX/sharex.github.io/docs/custom-uploader.md

 Destination type is used when users import custom uploader by double clicking the `.sxcu` file.

-## Request tab

-HTTP request options are configured in this tab.

 ## Method

 List of HTTP request methods available: